Skip to main content

 This feature is in Public Preview.

 Real-time mode is available in Databricks Runtime 16.4 LTS and above.
+For step-by-step setup instructions, see Get started with real-time mode.
+For code examples, see Real-time mode examples.

-Operational workloads
+Operational vs. analytical workloads

 Streaming workloads can be broadly divided into analytical workloads and operational workloads: